 After the Procedure

 Recovering from nonsurgical rhinoplasty does not involve much.
 There are little to no symptoms.
 On the other hand, surgical rhinoplasty involves a rather lengthy recovery period.
 Of course, patients tend to be far more satisfied with the results, and the results are permanent.

 Involved in the recovery period will be some pain and discomfort, swelling, and bruising.
 Oral pain medications will be prescribed to reduce discomfort, and you will see Dr. Mohan several times after surgery so that he can assess your results and ensure that the healing process is going well.
 You can expect to see the outcome from your rhinoplasty over the course of several months.
 In some cases, it may take up to a year to see the full results.

 Whether you are sure that you would like to undergo rhinoplasty to change the shape or size of your nose, or you just want to learn more about the procedure, it’s important to find a plastic surgeon you can trust.
-Sifting through surgeons in the Dallas-Fort Worth Metroplex area and finding the right professional for the job can be a challenge.
+Sifting through Dallas rhinoplasty surgeons and finding the right professional for the job can be a challenge.
 Fortunately, Dr. Raja Mohan’s credentials and pedigree speak for themselves.

 Dr. Mohan has helped a wide array of men and women change their physical appearance for the better and by doing so, improve their confidence and self-esteem by leaps and bounds.
 If you are in the Grapevine, Frisco, Arlington, Dallas, Plano, Coppell, Southlake, or Irving areas, Dr. Mohan operates in these locations.
 To book your consultation appointment today, contact us at (469) 301-1725.